Are you feeling sad more days than not and can’t find a way to shake it?

 If you are feeling these symptoms of depression you are not alone: one in 10 adults report experiencing depression some time in their life, and the condition is the most common cause of disability in the United States.
 The lifetime risk of any individual person becoming depressed is around 17 percent, and most people have their first bout of depression in their late teens or early twenties.
 The condition is slightly more common among women, but some researchers believe that this may be because men are less likely to seek help or because their symptoms are more likely to manifest as agitation and frustration than sadness.

 Depression is different from the symptoms associated with grief, when feeling emotionally overwhelmed is normal and temporary.
 Depression may be indicated when feelings of sadness and despair disrupt daily life and persist for more than two weeks.
-Those who have experienced trauma or are prone to anxiety may be more likely to experience depression than those who have not, and research suggests that some people may be biologically predisposed to depression due to their biology.
+Those who have experienced trauma, or are prone to anxiety, may be more likely to experience depression than those who have not.
+In fact, research suggests that some people may be biologically predisposed to depression due to their biology.

 Depression is one of the most common reasons people seek therapy, and the condition is highly treatable.
 Unfortunately, the stigma surrounding depression keeps many people from seeking treatment.
 Disclosing that you are depressed can be a big risk as often feelings of shame and embarrassment are associated with the other symptoms.

-At Charleston Counseling Center, we know it’s normal to occasionally feel sad, but depression goes much deeper.
+At Lifestance Health, we know it’s normal to occasionally feel sad, but depression goes much deeper.
 It can create obstacles in your daily life, and leave you feeling like you’re in quicksand.
 But it’s possible to climb out.

 Over time, therapy for depression can help you: